(Redirected from Lenny Pearson)

 - High School East Orange High School

-Lenny Pearson was a Negro League player and manager.
+Lennie Pearson was a Negro League player and manager.

 Pearson was a high school teammate of Monte Irvin; the two often formed a battery.
-Lenny hurt his arm playing football, though, forcing him to move to first base, where he spent most of his career.
+Lennie hurt his arm playing football, though, forcing him to move to first base, where he spent most of his career.
 He played semipro baseball with the Orange Triangles after dropping out of high school.

 Pearson signed with the Newark Eagles, where Mule Suttles taught him how to hit the curveball, a weakness of his before that.
-Lenny hit .214 as an outfielder for Newark as a rookie in 1937, joining Suttles and Jimmie Crutchfield in the outfield while Ed Stone manned first base.
+Lennie hit .214 as an outfielder for Newark as a rookie in 1937, joining Suttles and Jimmie Crutchfield in the outfield while Ed Stone manned first base.
 In 1938, he batted .382, third in the Negro National League behind Willie Wells and Buck Leonard, both future Hall of Famers.

-Lenny played third base in 1939, succeeding Ray Dandridge, who had left for Mexico.
+Lennie played third base in 1939, succeeding Ray Dandridge, who had left for Mexico.
 He hit .351, nearly beating out all three remaining members of the Million Dollar Infield - Suttles (.282), Dick Seay (.185) and Wells (.355).

 Back in the outfield in 1940 alongside Suttles and old friend Irvin, Pearson hit .396 to lead the Negro National League, .013 ahead of runner-up Irvin.
 He also socked 9 homers, tying Bus Clarkson for second behind Leonard, and his 4 triples tied him for 2nd, one behind Leonard.
 That winter, he played for Caguas in Puerto Rico against the advice of Effa Manley, who wanted him to stay in Newark and play basketball in the off-season.
 Known for his good looks, Pearson was a paramour of team owner Manley as per historian James Riley.
 He frequently borrowed money from the Eagles thanks to Manley's favoritism.